lithiumcomputing/Financial-Statement-Analyzer/README.md

 So far, the liquidity ratios, solvency, and efficiency ratios are completed.
 Will work on style next.

+Ongoing: Profitability Ratios

-Upcoming: Profitability Ratios, Valuation Ratios
+Upcoming: Valuation Ratios